SIEM definition – What is SIEM?

 To provide monitoring, detection, and notification of security events or incidents within an IT environment.
 It provides a comprehensive and centralized view of the security posture of an IT infrastructure and provides cybersecurity professionals with insights into the activities within their IT environment.

-Converged SIEM helps SOC teams combine data sets from multiple sources.
+Logpoint builds on top of their SIEM by consolidating different security tools to automate investigation and response, perform incident management, or detect threats that otherwise would go unnoticed.
+This helps SOC teams combine data sets from multiple sources.
 Instead of using multiple standalone products, they now have one single source of truth.
-Converged SIEM is the only unified platform that delivers SIEM+SOAR, UEBA, endpoint security, and BCS for SAP capabilities as a service directly to enterprises and MSSPs – all from a single plane of glass.
+Logpoint Cyber Defense Platform is unified platform that delivers SIEM, SOAR, case management, UEBA, endpoint security, and BCS for SAP capabilities as a service directly to enterprises and MSSPs – all from a single plane of glass.

 Automate for efficiency

-SOAR is an innovative security orchestration, automation, and response (SOAR) solution that brings cybersecurity efficiency and effectiveness to businesses.
+Logpoint Automation provides Logpoint SIEM with SOAR technology.
+It is an innovative security orchestration, automation, and response (SOAR) solution that brings cybersecurity efficiency and effectiveness to businesses.

 Pairing SIEM with SOAR combines security monitoring and incident response to help security staff quickly respond to and resolve incidents.
 A SOAR solution automates actions and responses, handling incidents that don’t need the security team’s attention.